Happy holidays, everyone!

-Thankfully, my boyfriend, Brandon, and I reunited after months apart, and since we both love a good cup of coffee, we decided that we would go to unique coffeeshops apart from the typical chain brands.
+Thankfully, my friend Brandon and I got to see each other after months apart, and since we both love a good cup of coffee, we decided that we would go to unique coffeeshops apart from the typical chain brands.
 We carefully selected them and tried their regular coffee and a speciality of theirs while adhering to all COVID related laws.
 When possible, we sat outside to sip on our drinks or sat in the car chatting and listening to mellow music.
 Below, we embody our inner food critic and evaluate these coffees for you all.

 Note: We did try a few other coffeeshops not included in this post, partly because they either had bland coffee or they were part of bigger chains.